Corporate website of Orient Corporation

 • We are revising our HR system and implementing key initiatives based on a talent strategy that considers changes in external environments and the values and lifestyles of each employee, aiming to maximize employee engagement.

-• Recognizing that respecting human rights is a significant social responsibility, we are promoting our human rights initiatives in accordance with the "UN Guiding Principles on Business and Human Rights" as outlined in our "Human Rights Basic Policy."
+• Recognizing that respect for human rights constitutes a vital social responsibility, we are strengthening our efforts to uphold human rights, including conducting human rights due diligence in accordance with "Human Rights Basic Policy" established under the "UN Guiding Principles on Business and Human Rights".
+This applies to all Group companies, both domestically and internationally.

 13.Risks Related to Recoverability of Deferred Tax Assets